-One of the things to come out of this “Swing” craze in Madison, were a spate of martini lounges and bars, at the pinnacle of which was an upscale steak house that I want to say was called… the Thunder Room?
+One of the things to come out of this “swing” craze in Madison was a spate of martini lounges and bars, the pinnacle of which was an upscale steak house that I want to say was called… the Thunder Room?
 The Tornado Room?!
 Is that possible?
 Or likely?
 The web will tell me!

 And there it is… The Tornado Room.
-And that is where that pleasant spring evening I was summoned to meet the parents.
+And that is where, that pleasant spring evening, I was summoned to meet the slow smiler’s parents.
 The other girl was away on her semester abroad, and as we all know, a bird in hand and all that… I was now the one, again.
 He had decided I was entertaining enough to kill the days and the nights with, and was less reluctant to acknowledge my presence in public, and sometimes he was even affectionate.
 (Meanwhile, his roommate was now in love with a darkly glamorous senior, whom I adored, and who also seemed to be having an affair with her roommate.
 The best friend role was played by moi, and I walked him through a lot of scenarios.)

-That evening I was exceedingly hung over.
-And also terribly nervous, which in turn exacerbated the hang over.
+That evening, at the Tornado Room, I was exceedingly hung over.
+And also terribly nervous which exacerbated the hang over.
 And who knows when or what I had last eaten.
-And here I was, confronted with two healthy Midwestern parents, pink cheeked and smiling at me, eager to learn who I was, what I was studying.
+And here I was, confronted with two healthy Midwestern parents, pink cheeked and smiling at me, eager to learn who I was, what I was studying, eager to like me.
 Time to turn on the charm.

 He showed up soon after I did.
 I think he waved hello at me, after kissing his mother.
 At that restaurant, where I went sweating in my twin set, reeking of booze and body lotion and Issey Miyake and Marlboro Lights, the large menu was placed in front of me.
 The burning smell of steak surrounded me.
 The smiling parental faces engaged with me.
 My stomach was in traction.
 And there wasn’t a thing on this menu that wasn’t meat or heavy and rich but one.
 I love heavy and rich, but I knew myself at that moment, thank god.
 And so I ordered the “but one.”